daphnetrm/tfhe_instruction_set/README.md

   timing : 0.49377s

 This allows the user to verify if the homomorphic results are correct and to check the timings.
 For comparison, the execution timings obtained on our machine with the same code are given in Appendix A and Section 8 of the article.
+Finally, we give in the "ref_output.txt" file what the execution of the programm with inputs 42, 5, 12, 203 and 127 produces on our machine.